Julio Augusto Henriques: Biography

 Henriques became to travel all over the country to collect more specimens for the University and the herbarium.
 He also started classifying and identifying the herbarium collection (including Willkomm's and his) specimens.

 He produced many articles and publications on the fungi, lichens, algae and vascular plants (such as Amaryllidaceae, Poaceae and Plantaginaceae) of Portugal and produced a regional flora of the Mondego Basin.

 In 1882, Henriques published an article Carlos Darwin, which is devoted to Charles Darwin's life and works.

 In 1883, he published Expedição scientifica á Serra da Estrella, in Secção de botanica, based on a botanical exploration taken of Serra da Estrela (Star Mountain range) in 1881.
 It listed 716 plants (including 600 vascular species).

 In 1886, he published Uma excursão botanica na Serra do Caramullo in Bol.
 Soc Broteriana, various geological, topographical and flora observations from explorations taken in June 1884.

 In 1886, he published Contribuição para o estudo da flora d'Africa: Flora de S. Thome about flora of the Portuguese commonwealth in Africa, he collected in São Tomé and Príncipe as well, and is responsible for publishing the first flora of these islands in 1886.
 He was also interested in the development of agriculture on São Tomé and Príncipe and in Angola, publishing instructions on successful cultivation of certain crop species (particularly quinine for its protective qualities against malaria), and sending over thousands of species of potential agricultural interest.

+In 1886 he started to issue the exsiccata Flora Lusitanica exsiccata Herb.
+Hort.
+Bot.
+Conimbricensis.